TriggerFish928/biggest-collection-of-eaglercraft-files/README.md

 # biggest-collection-of-eaglercraft-files
-NONE OF THESE FILES ARE MINE.
+NONE OF THESE FILES ARE MINE
+I only found them from other Github users and the eaglercraft website eaglercraft.com